pedro-abundio-wang/computer-vision/docs/blogs/linear-classify.md

 In summary,

-- We defined a **score function** from image pixels to class scores (in this section, a linear function that depends on weights **W** and biases **b**).
+- We defined a **score function** from image pixels to class scores (in this section, a linear function that depends on weights $$W$$ and biases $$b$$).
 - Unlike kNN classifier, the advantage of this **parametric approach** is that once we learn the parameters we can discard the training data.
-Additionally, the prediction for a new test image is fast since it requires a single matrix multiplication with **W**, not an exhaustive comparison to every single training example.
+Additionally, the prediction for a new test image is fast since it requires a single matrix multiplication with $$W$$, not an exhaustive comparison to every single training example.
 - We introduced the **bias trick**, which allows us to fold the bias vector into the weight matrix for convenience of only having to keep track of one parameter matrix.
 - We defined a **loss function** (we introduced two commonly used losses for linear classifiers: the **SVM** and the **Softmax**) that measures how compatible a given set of parameters is with respect to the ground truth labels in the training dataset.
 We also saw that the loss function was defined in such way that making good predictions on the training data is equivalent to having a small loss.